mbeps/personal-portfolio/public/roles/commerzbank-devops-engineer/responsabilities.md

 - **Adaptability**: Adapting to new technologies, processes, and environments.

-- **Planning and Documentation**: Planned migrations, designed code architectures, and wrote detailed documentation.
+- **Planning**: Planned migrations, designed code architectures, and wrote detailed documentation.
 Managed tasks using Jira.

-- **Communication and Critical Thinking**: Communicated with Symphony for codebase migration.
+- **Communication**: Communicated with Symphony for codebase migration.
 Coordinated with various teams and departments.
 Clearly communicated technical ideas and collaborated effectively with team members.